Skip to main content

 Can I purchase labels for moving boxes & personal belongings on Pirate Ship?

-We do NOT recommend using Pirate Ship to send personal belongings or for shipping moving boxes (either domestically or internationally)
+Learn why DON'T recommend using Pirate Ship to ship personal belongings or moving boxes (either domestically or internationally)

-While we ARRrrrr all about saving plunder on shipping labels, we don't recommend using Pirate Ship to send personal belongings or moving boxes 😅
+While we ARRrrrr all about saving plunder on shipping labels, we do NOT recommend using Pirate Ship to send personal belongings or moving boxes 😅

 That said, if you do use Pirate Ship to send personal belongings and/or moving boxes, we recommend you follow the precautions we've listed below.